 1) Student’s name2) Name of medication3) Amount of medication to be given4) When medication is to be given5) Reason medication is to be given6) Date7) Signature of parent/guardian

 c.
-All non-prescription medications administered more than 4 times in a month or the non-prescription medication dosage exceeds the recommended dose on the container, must be accompanied by a written request signed and dated by a prescribing health care provider and the parent or legal guardian.
+Non-prescription medication dosages that exceed the recommended dose on the container, must be accompanied by a written request signed and dated by a prescribing health care provider and the parent or legal guardian.

 Changes in the administration of non-prescription medications must be in writing from the parent/guardian and/or physician.

-2. Prescription or non-prescription medications that need to be taken at school for more than 10 consecutive school days:
+2. Prescription or non-prescription medications that need to be taken at school for more than 10 consecutive school days or more than 4 times in a month:

 a.
-All prescription and non-prescription medications to be administered at school for longer than 10 days must be accompanied by a written request signed and dated by a prescribing health care provider and the parent or guardian.
+All prescription and non-prescription medications to be administered at school for longer than 10 days or more than 4 times in a month must be accompanied by a written request signed and dated by a prescribing health care provider and the parent or guardian.

 3. Medications are considered to be any pills, liquids, inhalers, sprays, eye drops, ear drops, cough drops or topically applied creams or ointments that are expected to relieve symptoms.
 No injections may be given except those needed in emergency situations or those necessary for the student to remain in school (i.e. insulin, epinephrine), as ordered by a prescribing health care provider.
 Expired medication will not be given.